kettil/mongoose-management/README.md

   A test coverage between 50% and 75% should be achieved.

-- **Functional Tests**

-  These tests are performed with all dependencies and take a long time.
-External services, e.g. MySQL, will/must be provided via docker.

-  No dependency should be mocked.

-  A test coverage between 50% and 75% should be achieved.

 **The following commands are available:**

 | Command                          |    Type     | Description                                     |